Trilogy of Terror II: Story 3: He Who Kills

-After finding a Zuni fetish doll at the scene of a double homicide of a woman and her mother, the police drop off the doll to Dr. Simpson.
+A Zuni fetish doll found at the scene of a double homicide is delivered to Dr. Simpson by the police.
 She learns that the doll comes to life when a gold chain is removed from its neck and that the doll has a desire for flesh.
 It also seems to regenerate; when she chips away the charred wood, the doll seems to be brand new.

-After a pizza break, she discovers the doll missing.
-One of the officers investigates the surrounding museum, only to be shot by the doll with an arrow from one of the exhibits.
-Simpson finds the doll running towards her with a lab knife.
-After the doll attacks her, Simpson catches the doll in a briefcase, giving her time to try to reach her keys.
-As the doll cuts through the case, Simpson tries to grab the knife, only to get cut.
-The doll breaks through, and Simpson stabs it with a screwdriver-like object.
-Simpson opens the briefcase, only to be bitten ferociously by the doll.
-She regains control and tosses the doll into a large container of sulfuric acid.
-As the doll breaks apart, Simpson puts on some black rubber gloves and grabs tongs in an attempt to remove the doll's remains, only to be possessed by the spirit inhabiting the doll.
-Later on, Simpson's date arrives at the museum, and she kills him with an ax.
+After a break, she discovers the doll missing.
+One of the officers investigates the adjacent museum and is shot by the doll with an arrow from one of the exhibits.
+Simpson finds the doll running towards her with a knife.
+The doll attacks her, and Simpson catches it in a briefcase.
+Simpson tries to grab the knife as the doll cuts through the briefcase and is cut.
+Simpson stabs it with a screwdriver and opens the briefcase.
+The doll viciously bites her.
+She tosses the doll into a large container of sulfuric acid.
+As the doll breaks apart, Simpson puts on black rubber gloves and uses tongs to remove the doll's remains, but is possessed by the spirit inhabiting the doll.
+When Simpson's date arrives at the museum, she kills him with an ax.